 Inflection vol.6 invites academics, students and professionals to consider the prospect of originality within design, along with the moral and practical implications copies.

 We welcome and invite both academic and practice-oriented written pieces, visual essays, interviews and fictional works that engage with the theme of feedback in relation to architecture, design and related fields.

 All text is to be formatted according to the Inflection style guide and submitted in .doc format, with referencing according to the Chicago Manual of Style.
 All images to be formatted as .tiff, CMYK and 300DPI.
 Contributors are responsible for obtaining copyright of graphic material where appropriate.

-Please submit abstracts of maximum 300 words to firstname.lastname@example.org by 9th December 2017.
+Please submit abstracts of maximum 300 words to firstname.lastname@example.org by Friday 21 December 2018.

 Amy Frearson, “Peter Zumthor completes Devon countryside villa “in the tradition of Andrea Palladio,” Dezeen, last modified October 29 2018, https://www.dezeen.com/2018/10/29/peter-zumthor-secular-retreat-living-architecture-villa-devon/

 Walter Benjamin, “The Work of Art in the Age of Mechanical Reproduction,” UCLA School of Theatre, Film and Television, last modified February 2015, https://www.marxists.org/reference/subject/philosophy/works/ge/benjamin.htm.

 William J R Curtis, “The idea of a modern architecture in the nineteenth century,” in Modern Architecture Since 1900 (London: Phaidon Press Limited, 2013): 22.

 Joseph Giovannini, “Architectural Imitation: Is It Plagiarism?”, The New York Times (March 17 1983): https://www.nytimes.com/1983/03/17/garden/architectural-imitation-is-it-plagiarism.html